TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/index.md

 {% include faq.html explain="Types of columns" %}

+There are several types of columns that make up a Marksheet:

 Data entry columns
 : Data entry columns enable you to enter assessment results for each pupil listed in the Marksheet.